Terence Lucy Greenidge: Written works

 Brass and Paint, together with The Magnificent, were among several books published by the Fortune Press to be seized by the police in 1934 and successfully prosecuted for obscene libel.

 Acting career

 As well as being a playwright, Greenidge was an actor although he only played smaller roles on stage and television.
+His first television role came in the BBC period drama The Diary of Samuel Pepys, playing the role of Sir George Carteret.
 He was still acting at the Royal Shakespeare Theatre at Stratford-on-Avon until three years before his death in 1970.